aschroede/AiNed/README.md

 To change the precision change this line
 `DTYPE = "fxp-u16/16"` in the `fixedpoint_config.py` file.

-# Running from Source Code
+# Running from Pycharm Terminal
 ## Normal Mode
 Because the source code is organized into a package structure, one cannot simply call